apps/web today.

 - Normalize the workspace ID.

-- Load role-derived permissions for the current user in that workspace.
+MEMBER, load role-derived permissions for the current user in that workspace. - Load workspace-wide default permissions where

-- Load the workspace creator ID.
+member_typematches the caller. - Load the workspace creator ID.

-- If the user is the creator, return the full permission catalog from
+- If the user is the creator and a

-packages/utils/src/permissions.tsx. - Otherwise return the deduplicated union of role-derived and default permissions.
+MEMBER, return the full permission catalog frompackages/utils/src/permissions.tsx. - Otherwise return the deduplicated union of role-derived and default permissions.

 - If the user is not the creator and the union is empty, return